Skip to main content

 Brahmic (Hindu, Venantic) Vs Abrahamic

 Most 'knowledgeable' 'Hindu's do not find it appropriate to call 'Hindu' a religion because it is not a communal system, unlike the Abhramic ones.
 Now, some 'scholars' of Abrahmic religions also claim something similar but that needs us to look into what 'communal' means.
 In brief 'Hinduism' does not have an originator; it does not have a marked beginning.
-So, everything that ever was, was infact "Hinduism" (unlike the 'regional' tag given much later by some foreigners).
+So, everything that ever was, was in fact "Hinduism" (unlike the 'regional' tag given much later by some foreigners).
 Sects started to appear as new 'religions' were founded.
-But, 'Hinduism' remained open to the multiple possibilities; in fact, nothing stops a 'Hindu' from adopting Islamic or Christian or Jewish or Buddhist ideas and yet remain open to all possibilities, but this cannot be said of any other religion, because such openness to possibilities is beyond the scope of other religions.
+However, 'Hinduism' remained open to the multiple possibilities; in fact, nothing stops a 'Hindu' from adopting Islamic or Christian or Jewish or Buddhist ideas and yet remain open to all possibilities, but this cannot be said of any other religion, because such openness to possibilities is beyond the scope of other religions.
 As such, most other religions become communal unlike the much open minded 'Hinduism'.
 Anyway.

 One is helplessly forced to adopt the tag of a 'Hindu' or a 'Vendantist' or 'Sanatana Dharmi' etc, because that is the only way to differentiate one system from the other.
-So, for the argument sake here, I will use the tag 'Hindu' or the 'brahmanical' (not to be confused with the caste brahmin, but the divine Brahma) to refer to the vedic or the vedantic system.
+So, for the sake of the argument here, I will use the tag 'Hindu' or the 'brahmanical' (not to be confused with the caste brahmin, but the divine Brahma) to refer to the vedic or the vedantic system.

 There are some trivia that I want to mention here before I proceed.
-Are these mere coincidences?
-Now, whether we call this an 'coincidence', or 'inheritance', or 'natural progression', or 'inspiration', or 'plagiarism', or 'design', or 'intentional distortion' or whatever, the fact remains that the Vedic texts existed since time immemorial, and as such there is little doubt which have inspired which?:
+I ask the question "Are these mere coincidences?"
+Now, whether we call this a 'coincidence', or 'inheritance', or 'natural progression', or 'inspiration', or 'plagiarism', or 'design', or 'intentional distortion' or whatever, the fact remains that the Vedic texts existed since time immemorial, 1000s of years before Abrahmanical texts, and as such there is little doubt which have inspired which?:

-2) Yahova or Jahoa or Yahweh is the 'Name of God of the old testament'.
+2. Yahova or Jahoa or Yahweh is the 'Name of God of the old testament'.
 In Sansksrit "yahvu" means "great", and 'yahva' means "the great, the magnificent, the powerful; an epithet of heaven and earth".

 • अल् ("all") means "to adorn, to be competent, to be able", and "alam" means "self sufficient".
 Quran, when describing "Allah" says repeatedly "Allah is over all things competent"!